Editorial | Fighting deadly fentanyl through legislation, policing and public awareness

 We applaud the ongoing efforts by so many to find answers to this deadly problem.

-And we join Metztgar in thanking the police on the front lines of this crucial fight against the scourge of fentanyl – including the officers who made that turnpike bust that may have saved countless lives.
+And we join Metzgar in thanking the police on the front lines of this crucial fight against the scourge of fentanyl – including the officers who made that Turnpike bust that may have saved countless lives.

 “The danger they put themselves in to make these busts often goes unnoticed,” she said.